 - Gordon Head Recreation Centre, 4100 Lambrick Way

-Electric Vehicle Policy
+Electric Vehicle Policy and Plans

 The BC Zero Emission Vehicle Act sets targets for the share of zero emission vehicles in sales of new light-duty cars and trucks in BC, reaching 100% by 2040.
 This policy, alongside our ambitious climate targets means that Saanich and other local governments must ensure that our buildings and transportation systems are future-proofed with access to adequate EV charging to support this transition.